• Recipes

 • 💬 Comments

-• New Potatoes - I have used Jersey Royal New Potatoes , however if you only have standard white potatoes in the cupboard you can cut these into smaller pieces and use instead.
+• Potatoes - I have used miniature new potatoes and cut each one in half, however, if you only have standard white potatoes in the cupboard you can cut these into smaller pieces and use them instead.
+Cutting them smaller will result in crispier potatoes.

-• Peppers - Any colour is fine but I would avoid the green variety as these tend to have a more bitter taste.
+• Peppers - Yellow, orange or red peppers are fine but I would avoid green peppers as these tend to have a more bitter taste.

-• Red onion - This brings a gorgeous sweet flavour to the dish.
+• Red onion - Red onionbrings a gorgeous sweet flavour to the dish.
 You can also use white onions but bear in mind they are not as sweet as red onion.

-• Honey - Children should only have honey from 12 months so omit this if needed.
+• Honey - Children should only have honey from 12 months so leave this out if needed or swap for some maple syrup.
+Runny honey is easier to use than the stuff in a jar.

 • Salt & Pepper to Season - Leave out the salt if cooking for young children.